 Patryk: It’s not real stable.

 Joe: No, it’s okay.
 All right.
 So we got Patryk Kelly here in Methuen Mass.
-And I’m Joe DeMarco, just for the introduction of this, from Perry Brothers Construction.
+And I’m Joe DeMarco from Perry Brothers Construction.
 And we’re here just to discuss Patryk’s recent basement remodel down here.
 You’re a new homeowner, correct?

 What Are Your Prior Experiences With Home Remodeling?